-My wife Paula and I moved to York about 4 years ago.
-I had long retired from teaching Theatre Design at Nottingham and finished doing my own designing and making; my free-lance work being a mixture of making props and puppets and designing baroque operas, many for the English touring company Opera Restor’d.
+My wife Paula and I moved to York about 5 years ago.
+I had long retired from teaching Theatre Design at Nottingham and finished doing my own designing and making; my free-lance work had been a mixture of making props and puppets and designing baroque operas, many for the English touring company Opera Restor’d.

 My printmaking journey has been (and continues to be) encouraged by York Printmakers, who’s work and activities can be seen at www.yorkprintmakers.org.uk The isolation of lockdown has been relieved by the Society’s monthly challenges and Zoom meetings but I have also been subscribing to several Zoom courses run by Zea Mays Printmaking,of Florence, Massachusetts. www.zeamaysprintmaking.com

-And I continue to work on ideas for the ‘little books’ (which are not for sale), some of which can be seen here, as Flip-Books.
+And I’m still looking for the next ‘little books’ (which are not for sale), some of which can be seen here, as Flip-Books.

 However, nearly all the work shown here is for sale and anyone interested in any of it can email me, or better still, just press the PayPal button.